Code-Institute-Submissions/the-growth-club/README.md

     ```

 ### Deploying to Heroku
-1. Setup a Heroku app within the Heroku dashboard with your region (or the closest one to you) and app name.
-2. Run pip3 freeze --local > requirements.txt in your workspace terminal to collect any new dependencies.
+1. In the workspace terminal, run pip3 freeze --local > requirements.txt to collect any dependencies.
-3. Run python app.py > Procfile to create a Procfile required for Heroku deployment.
+2. Run python app.py > Procfile to create a Procfile required for Heroku deployment.
+3. Go to the [Heroku](https://www.heroku.com/) website.
+Register for an account and click on "Create a new app".
+4. Setup a Heroku app within the Heroku dashboard - Type in the app name and select region the click on create app.
-4. In Heroku, in your app, select the 'deploy' tab and 'connect with GitHub'.
+5. In Heroku, in your app, click on "GitHub" to connect to your repository.
+Type in the repository name as on GitHub.
+Click on "Connect".
-5. Search for your repo (or sign in and connect GitHub account) and select this.
+6. Search for your repo (or sign in and connect GitHub account) and select this.
-6. In the 'settings tab, click 'Reveal Config Vars' and input your environment variable from your local build in the key/value inputs.
+7. In the 'settings tab, click 'Reveal Config Vars' and input your environment variable from your local build in the key/value inputs.
-7. In your local workspace, add, commit and push your requirements.txt and Procfile.
+8. Then click "Hide Config Vars" in Heroku.
-8. In Heroku, select 'Automatic Deploys' to automatically rebuild the app when a new Git commit is pushed.
+9. In Heroku, select 'Automatic Deploys' to automatically rebuild the app when a new Git commit is pushed.
-9. Once the initial build is complete, click 'Open App' in the top right of the screen to view the application.
+10. Once the initial build is complete, click 'Open App' in the top right of the screen to view the application.
 ___
 <br>